 Our bodies begin to show signs of osteoporosis and low bone density in our 50s.
 Yoga’s weight-bearing activity slows bone thinning and reduces the risks of osteoporosis, especially in postmenopausal women.

 Perceived threats activate your body’s sympathetic nervous system.
 Your heart rate increases, your muscles tense, and you start to sweat—a lot.
-Yoga activates your parasympathetic nervous system, slowing and stopping the release of adrenaline and cortisol by inducing the relaxation response, which helps regulate your body’s response to stress.
+Yoga activates your parasympathetic nervous system, slowing and stopping the release of adrenaline and cortisol by inducing the relaxation response, regulating your body’s response to stress.

 When you hit your late 50s and early 60s, you might notice a few more creaks in your joints, but regular yoga practice keeps them lubricated and nourished, thus holding back carpal tunnel syndrome and arthritis.

 According to the Centers for Disease Control and Prevention, falls are the leading cause of injury among older adults.
 Yoga’s poses and slow, measured movements increase balance and stability.
 It tones muscles and exercises your proprioception—or sense of position in space.
 Postures that emphasize standing and balance keep your proprioception from atrophying.

-A 2017 study on the use of yoga for preventing and treating medical conditions also indicated that medical yoga’s incorporation of breathing techniques, mindfulness and meditation positively impact the body in many ways.
-Psychological benefits include increased mental energy and positive feelings whilst decreasing aggression, depression and anxiety.
+A 2017 study on the use of yoga to prevent and treat medical conditions also indicated that therapeutic yoga’s incorporation of breathing techniques, mindfulness, and meditation positively impacts the body in many ways.
+Psychological benefits include increased mental energy and positive feelings while decreasing aggression, depression, and anxiety.

 Meditation and Deep Breathing

-Another important component of yoga, meditation, and breathing help to keep your mind sharp, boost your mood and increase concentration by stimulating the brain and nervous system.
+Another important component of yoga, meditation, and breathing helps to keep your mind sharp, boost your mood, and increase concentration by stimulating the brain and nervous system.
 Meditation allows you to keep distractions away and focus on the here and now.

 Pranayama, or controlled breathing, stills the mind and coaxes the nervous system into a relaxed state.
 Deep, controlled breathing also increases lung capacity, improves posture, and eases insomnia.